Monday, February 29, 2016

 THE QUEEN BREAKS RULES THAT SHE DOES NOT UNDERSTAND

-"I WILL ENJOY THE BENEFITS OF A PRIVATE LIFE, WHICH DOES NOT EXIST FOR US [ROYALS] IF WE DO NOT HAVE THE GOOD SENSE T O ASSURE IT"
+"I WILL ENJOY THE BENEFITS OF A PRIVATE LIFE, WHICH DOES NOT EXIST FOR US [ROYALS] IF WE DO NOT HAVE THE GOOD SENSE TO ASSURE IT"

--- Madame Campan, the queen's first chambermaid
+-- Madame Campan, her first chambermaid

 The Hamlet by Claude-Louis Châtelet, 1786 / zoom

-The fairy-tale farm where Marie-Antoinette would slip away with her clique
+The fairy tale farm where Marie-Antoinette would slip away with her clique

 The memoir vividly describes the clans, gossip and intrigues of Louis XVI's court, and explains how the unaware young consort took the path that brought disaster.